10 Lovely Christmas Vignettes for Festive Decor

 These 10 Christmas vignettes start at our front door, continue in the living room, the kitchen and breakfast room, and on into our bedroom and bathroom.
 I love our 4 Christmas trees, but these 10 Christmas vignettes create the whimsical and festive decor I want our home to have.

-This post includes links to products that I use, love, and recommend.
-If you should purchase any product from this site, I may receive compensation, but you do not pay a penny more.
+This post contains affiliate links to products used to create this project.
+If you should order any item from this site, I may receive compensation, but you do not pay a penny more.
+Your purchase is greatly appreciated as it helps support the continued publication of this site.

 First, What is a Vignette?